Download a free copy

-UPDATED 7.2 EDITION OF THE DESIGN GUIDE FOR THE BUILT ENVIRONMENT OF BEHAVIORAL HEALTH FACILITIES that is now published by the Facility Guidelines Institute (FGI).
-This edition contains a new Patient Safety Risk Assessment Tool to assist with the design, fixtures and furnishings of behavioral healthcare facilities
+EDITION 7.3 OF THE DESIGN GUIDE FOR THE BUILT ENVIRONMENT OF BEHAVIORAL HEALTH FACILITIES is now published by Behavioral Health Facility Consulting, LLC (BHFC).
+This edition contains an updated Patient Safety Risk Assessment Tool to better align with The Joint Commission’s November 2017 ligature risk recommendations and assist with the design, fixtures and furnishings of behavioral healthcare facilities

 The document is not intended as a legal standard of care that facilities are in any way required to follow.
-Download a free copy of the guide: clickhttp://www.fgiguidelines.org/resource/design-guide-built-environment-behavioral-health-facilities/ here.
+Download a free copy of the guide: click here

 ABOUT THE AUTHORS